-- Demonstrate advanced knowledge of disability and how disabling conditions impact learning in the pre-k to age 22 level. - Apply advanced understanding of special education and general education laws in regards to practical situations in the school and classroom environment. - Exhibit an understanding of adaptations and supports for students with exceptionalities at varying ability and age levels including accommodations, modifications, and assistive technology. - Demonstrate advanced knowledge of assessment and progress monitoring in special education. - Display effective practices regarding behavior management, classroom management, and special education teaching methodology in school settings.
+- Demonstrate advanced knowledge of disability and how disabling conditions impact learning in the K-21 level. - Apply advanced understanding of special education and general education laws in regards to practical situations in the school and classroom environment. - Exhibit an understanding of adaptations and supports for students with exceptionalities at varying ability and age levels including accommodations, modifications, and assistive technology. - Demonstrate advanced knowledge of assessment and progress monitoring in special education. - Display effective practices regarding behavior management, classroom management, and special education teaching methodology in school settings.

-Special Education Professional Educator Model - Assessments
+Special Education Professional Educator Model

 The McKendree University School of Education created a standards-based curriculum and assessment system for all programs.
-The programs incorporate standards that reflect the integration of content, pedagogy and professional studies.
+The programs incorporate standards that reflect the integration of content, pedagogy, and professional studies.
 The Conceptual Framework links course work and the assessment system.
-Candidates are required to meet screening criteria and pass through program assessment points that define their progression through the program.
-The candidate is then required to complete a final assessment based on program standards.
-An interview, review, or evaluation by the candidate serves to inform the faculty and validate the candidate's progress in the program.
+Candidates are required to pass through program assessment points that define their progression through the program.
 The purpose of the McKendree University assessment system is to ensure the preparation of candidates who demonstrate the knowledge, skills, and dispositions inherent in the framework for the Teacher Education model.